mehulagg/gitlab/doc/ci/multi_project_pipelines.md

 ## Create multi-project pipelines

-In GitLab 11.8 and later, you can [use the CI/CD configuration syntax](#create-a-multi-project-pipeline-in-your-gitlab-ciyml-file) to trigger a pipeline in a different project.
+In GitLab 11.8 and later, you can [use the CI/CD configuration syntax](#create-multi-project-pipelines-in-your-gitlab-ciyml-file) to trigger a pipeline in a different project.

-In GitLab 11.8 and earlier, you [used the API](#trigger-multi-project-pipelines-through-api).
+In GitLab 11.8 and earlier, you can [use the API](#create-multi-project-pipelines-by-using-the-api).

 ### Create multi-project pipelines in your `.gitlab-ci.yml` file